Locations:

 Diastasis Recti

-Diastasis recti is a common condition in pregnant and postpartum people.
-It occurs when the rectus abdominis muscles (six-pack ab muscles) separate during pregnancy from being stretched.
-The separation can make a person's belly stick out or bulge months or years postpartum.
-It can be repaired with special exercises that help to close the separation.
+Diastasis recti occurs when your rectus abdominis muscles (six-pack ab muscles) separate during pregnancy from being stretched.
+The separation can make your belly stick out or bulge months or years after your last baby.
+You can repair it with special exercises that help close the separation.

-Normal abdomen compared to an abdomen with diastasis recti.
+Normal abdomen compared to abdomen with diastasis recti

-Diastasis recti happens when a person's abdomen stretches during pregnancy and creates a gap in the abdominal muscles.
+Diastasis recti happens when your abdomen stretches during pregnancy and creates a gap in the abdominal muscles.

 Advertisement